apitoolkit/apitoolkit-landing/content/blog/monitor-api-slas-and-slos/index.md

 ## Conclusion

 API service level agreements (SLAs) and objectives (SLOs) are powerful tools for defining and monitoring the quality and performance of your APIs.
-Effectively using them can hekp you can align your API goals with your user needs and business outcomes.
+Effectively using them can help you can align your API goals with your user needs and business outcomes.
 You can also leverage SLAs and SLOs to improve your API reliability, scalability, security, compliance, usability, functionality, innovation.

 **Also Read**: